-If we need to move to a model where only half of our students can attend in-person, we will use an A/B Cohort model that isolates two distinct cohorts of students who attend school in person on alternating days.
-Cohort A will attend in person on Monday and Tuesday, Wednesday will be a remote day for all students and used by teachers for planning, collaborating, and preparation of lessons and materials.
-Cohort B would attend in person on Thursday and Friday.

-All safety measures would remain in place, but we would aim for 6' of physical distancing in classrooms.
+If we need to move to a model where only half of our students can attend in-person, we will use an A/B Cohort model that isolates two distinct cohorts of students who attend school in person on alternating weeks (or days).
+Cohort A would be connected to the classroom remotely for one week (or day) while Cohort B was physically present, and the following week (or day), the opposite would happen.
+All safety measures described above would remain in place, but we would aim for 6' of physical distancing in classrooms.
 In this scenario, we would reconsider all extra curricular offerings, including athletics.

-In this scenario, high-needs students and the children of school employees would be prioritized for full-time in person learning.
+In this scenario, high-needs students would be prioritized for full-time in person learning.